Lotus-2: Advancing Geometric Dense Prediction with Powerful Image Generative Model: Experiments

 \subsubsection{Ablation on the Detail Sharpener}

 The detail sharpener is responsible for high-fidelity refinement via a constrained multi-step flow.
-This ablation validates the contribution of the detail sharpener to high geometric fidelity in both qualitative and quantitative manner and a spectral analysis.
+This ablation validates the contribution of the detail sharpener to high-fidelity geometry through qualitative results, quantitative metrics, and spectral analysis.

 As qualitatively demonstrated in Fig.~\ref{fig:ds}, the detail sharpener achieves noticeable refinement in high-frequency areas.
 Quantitatively, the final line item in Tab.~\ref{tab:ablation} shows that the multi-step flow of the detail sharpener maintains the near-optimal accuracy achieved by the core predictor.
 This preservation of accuracy confirms that the detail sharpener successfully operates on a decoupled objective—enhancing local fidelity—without compromising the structural accuracy established by the core predictor, thus validating the success of our two-stage design.